-Instruct the patients to talk to the pharmacist or physician /Healthcare provider before taking other over-the-counter cold, cough, allergy, or other insomnia medications.
+Talk to the pharmacist or physician before taking other over-the-counter cold, cough, allergy, or other insomnia drugs.
 These products may contain medications that are similar to diphenhydramine, which may lead to an antihistamine overdose.

 Stop taking diphenhydramine and seek emergency medical attention if experience an allergic reaction such as: difficulty breathing; closing of the throat; swelling of the lips, tongue or face or develops hives.